The 8 potential dangers of Fabric implementation

 A traditional marketing company wants to base decision-making on data rather than intuition.
 To achieve this, they organize workshops and training sessions that promote change and help adopt analytical thinking.
 Measurable KPIs and rewards then underscore the importance of data-driven decision-making.

 As a result, the mindset within the company changes, and decisions are made based on data.
-People are prepared to work with Microsoft Fabric in the future.
+People are prepared to work with Microsoft Fabric.

 8.Insufficient Strategic Alignment